 In most cases, the Performance Pain and Sports Medicine team uses the least invasive treatment options to address back pain.
 These approaches are safe and proven in resolving back pain for the majority of patients.
 Potential treatments include:

 Regenerative medicine treatments use human cells and tissues, often taken from your own body.
 The cells contain growth factors and cytokines that stimulate the production of new, healthy cells in places with soft tissue damage.

-If, despite these approaches, your condition isn't improving, the Performance Pain and Sports Medicine team also specializes in delivering advanced treatments for back pain.
+If, despite these approaches, your condition is not improving, the Performance Pain and Sports Medicine team also specializes in delivering advanced treatments for back pain.

 Advanced back pain treatments available at Performance Pain and Sports Medicine include:

 If you need treatment for chronic back pain, call Performance Pain and Sports Medicine today.